 Because of the massive length of the Outer Banks islands, we will break this guide down into sections.
 We will begin at the Northern end of the OBX at Corolla and end at the Southern tip of Hatteras.
 For each highlighted area of the OBX we will provide information on the highest rated and reviewed VRBO rentals for that specific area.
 If you’ve never used VRBO to rent a house or condo for a vacation, the Outer Banks is a great first place to try it out!
-Be warned though, the best Outer Banks house rentals and condo rentals fill up extremely quick.
+Be warned though, the best Outer Banks vacation rentals and condo rentals fill up extremely quick.

 Bordering both the Atlantic Ocean and the Currituck Sound, Corolla is the Northernmost village on the Outer Banks.
 Corolla is famous for its wild horses that roam the vast 15 miles of undeveloped beaches here.
 There are several tours available to see them throughout the year.